ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

-:ref:`Hardware <stores>`  is the peripheral sensors, controller, and output devices that act as the vehicle's eyes, ears, brain, arms etc.
+:ref:`Hardware <stores>`  is the peripheral sensors, controller, and output devices that act as the vehicle's eyes, ears, brain and arms.

 Almost any mobile machine can be transformed into an autonomous vehicle, by simply integrating a small hardware package into it.
 Hardware packages begin with a controller.

-Using inputs from sensors, the controller is able to send outputs to devices such as ESC's, servos, gimbals, etc.
+Using inputs from sensors, the controller is able to send outputs to devices such as ESC's, servos, gimbals and other peripherals.

 .. image:: ../../images/pixhawk_small.jpg
     :target: _images/pixhawk_small.jpg